Whisky-and-Wheels/website/README.md

 I'm adding an "exceptions" escape hatch layer.
 Curious to see if I reach for this much, if at all.
 If it's used a lot, it would be indicative of bigger structural problems.

 I may move to avoiding nesting within component layer, so the general structure would be:
-`@layer default, component, component-variant, component-state, template, utility, theme, exception`
+`@layer default, component, variant, state, template, utility, theme, exception`

-I don't want to give up the namespacing of variant and state.
-Feels important to keep them tied to components.

 ### Web Components